Table of Contents

 Drag chains, robots → Softer cores (such as 96-strand copper wire) are more resistant to bending than AWG.

-No, a lower AWG number means thicker yarn (AWG 10 is much thicker than AWG 20).
+No, a lower AWG number means thicker wire (AWG 10 is much thicker than AWG 20).

 No, it can generally only be considered "approximately equivalent".